-Credit risk refers to the risk that a counterparty will default on the contractual obligations resulting in financial loss to the Company.
+Credit risk refers to the risk that counterparty will default on the contractual obligations resulting in financial loss to the Company.
 The Company has adopted a policy of only dealing with creditworthy counterparties and obtaining sufficient collateral, where appropriate, as a means of mitigating the risk of financial loss from defaults.
 The Company's exposure and the credit ratings of its counterparties are continuously monitored.
 Credit exposure is controlled by counterparty limits that are reviewed and approved by the Company, annually.

-Trades receivable consist of a large number of customers, spread across diverse industries and geographical areas throughout Mexico.
-Ongoing credit evaluation is performed on the financial condition of accounts receivable.

-Apart from companies A, B and C, the largest customers of the Company, the Company does not have significant credit risk exposure to any single counterparty or any group of counterparties having similar characteristics.
+- Trades receivable consist of a large number of customers, spread across diverse industries and geographical areas throughout Mexico.
+Ongoing credit evaluation is performed on the financial condition of accounts receivable. - Apart from companies A and B, the largest customers of the Company, the Company does not have significant credit risk exposure to any single counterparty or any group of counterparties having similar characteristics.
 The Company defines counterparties as having similar characteristics if they are related entities.
-Concentration of credit risk related to Company A, B and C should not exceed 20% of gross monetary assets at any time during the year.
-Concentration of credit risk to any other counterparty should not exceed 5% of gross monetary assets at any time during the year.

-Company A represented 5%, 9% and 0% of the Company's accounts receivable as of December 31, 2014, 2013 and 2012, respectively.
-Additionally, revenues associated with Company A for the year ended December 31, 2014, 2013 and 2012 were 0%, 3% and 0%, respectively.

-Company B represented 5%, 10% and 15% of the Company's accounts receivable as of December 31, 2014, 2013 and 2012, respectively.
-Additionally, revenues associated with Company B for the year ended December 31, 2014, 2013 and 2012 were 1%, 0% and 3%, respectively.
+Concentration of credit risk related to Company A and B should not exceed 20% of gross monetary assets at any time during the year.
+Concentration of credit risk to any other counterparty should not exceed 5% of gross monetary assets at any time during the year. - Company A represented 12%, 5% and 9% of the Company's accounts receivable as of December 31, 2015, 2014 and 2013, respectively.
+Additionally, revenues associated with Company A for the years ended December 31, 2015, 2014 and 2013 were 4%, 0% and 3%, respectively. - Company B represented 2%, 1% and 10% of the Company's accounts receivable as of December 31, 2015, 2014 and 2013, respectively.
+Additionally, revenues associated with Company B for the years ended December 31, 2015, 2014 and 2013 were 4%, 1% and 0%, respectively. - The Credit risk in investments on demand and in derivative financial instruments is minimal, since the counterparties are banks with high credit ratings assigned by international qualified agencies. - The Company does not hold any collateral or other credit enhancements to cover its credit risks associated with its financial assets.

-Company C represented 5% of the Company's accounts receivable as of December 31, 2014 and 2013 and 0% as of December 31, 2012.
-Additionally, revenues associated with Company C for the year ended December 31, 2014, 2013 and 2012 were 1%, 0% and 0%, respectively.

-The Credit risk in investments on demand and in derivative financial instruments is minimal, since the counterparties are banks with high credit ratings assigned by international qualified agencies.

-The Company does not hold any collateral or other credit enhancements to cover its credit risks associated with its financial assets.